 Liverpool parking tip: The car park on Heath Street, just off Bold Street, is one of my favourites in the city.
 It’s affordable and well-located for exploring.
 If you want fancy parking (they’ll lend you a brolly if it rains), head to Q-Park in Liverpool One.
 It’s great if you’re shoppin’ ’til you’re droppin’.

 That’s my guide to the best things to do in Liverpool.
-I hope you enjoy your first visit to the city.
-But most of all, I hope it will be the first of many.
+I hope you enjoy your visit to the city.
 Got any questions or suggestions?
 Let me know in the comments below.

 - 50 Best Things to do in London England